Do I have to be a music major to be in the Wildcat Marching Band or Wind Symphony?

 No!
 You are absolutely welcome and encouraged to audition for any of our ensembles regardless of your major.
 We have non-music majors in all of our ensembles.

 Do I have time?

 YES!
 The Wind Symphony and Symphony Band rehearse 2 hours a day, 3 days a week, each performing 2 or 3 concerts a semester.
-Concert Band rehearses only once a week on Tuesday nights from 7:15 to 9:15 and plays one concert a semester.
+Concert Band rehearses Tuesday and Thirsdays from 3:30 to 4:40 and plays one to two concert a semester.